janasefcikova/ai-playground/musiker/Instructions.md

 ## Song data set
 The demo is using data set of songs hosted on S3.
 To have some songs data, I created _songs.json_ that should fit purpose.
+Thanks to [OpenGameArt](https://opengameart.org/) and authors for the songs.
+To check and clean data it was easier to directly make web for it from json and at the end I successfully side-tracked to spent time on it :) However I made my first better website [game-tracks](../game-tracks/README.md).

 ## Creating v0.dev project
 Create new project in v0.dev.